talkkonnect/talkkonnect/README.md

 * [Linux dd tool](https://elinux.org/RPi_Easy_SD_Card_Setup)

-After the imaging, insert the SD card into your Raspberry Pi, connect the screen, keyboard and power supply and boot into the OS.
+After downloading a standard image and using the imaging tool, insert the SD card into your Raspberry Pi, connect the screen, keyboard and power supply and boot into the OS.

 Log in as user “pi” with password “raspberry” (this is the default username and password for a fresh install of Raspbian)